mozilla/addon-sdk/packages/api-utils/docs/loader.md

         // Provide developers with well known `console` object, hopefully
         // with a more advanced implementation.
         console: {
-          log: dump.bind(dump, 'log: '),
+          log: dump.bind(dump, "log: "),
-          info: dump.bind(dump, 'info: '),
+          info: dump.bind(dump, "info: "),
-          warn: dump.bind(dump, 'warn: '),
+          warn: dump.bind(dump, "warn: "),
-          error: dump.bind(dump, 'error: ')
+          error: dump.bind(dump, "error: ")
         }
       },
       modules: {
         // Expose legacy API via pseudo modules that eventually may be
         // replaced with a real ones :)
-        'devtools/gcli': Cu.import('resource:///modules/gcli.jsm', {}),
+        "devtools/gcli": Cu.import("resource:///modules/gcli.jsm", {}),
-        'net/utils': Cu.import('resource:///modules/NetUtil.jsm', {})
+        "net/utils": Cu.import("resource:///modules/NetUtil.jsm", {})
       }
     });

-### Loader instances
+### Loader Instances

-Loader produces instances that are nothing more than representation of environment state into which modules are loaded.
-It is intentionally made immutable and all its properties are just an implementation details that no one should depend upon, they may change at any point without any further notice.
+The loader produces instances that are nothing more than representations of the environment into which modules are loaded.
+It is intentionally made immutable and all its properties are just an implementation detail that no one should depend on, they may change at any point without any further notice.

-## Loading modules
+## Loading Modules

-CommonJS specification defines notion of **main** module, which represents an entry point to a program.
-Loader module exposes function `main` that can be used for loading a main module, that starts an execution, all other modules will be loaded either by it or it's dependencies:
+The CommonJS specification defines the notion of a **main** module, which represents an entry point to a program.

+The `loader` module exposes a `main()` function that can be used to load a main module.
+All other modules will be loaded by this module or its dependencies:

     let { main, Loader } = require('toolkit/loader');
     let loader = Loader(options);
     let program = main(loader, './main');

-Module can recognize if it was loaded as main in order to act accordingly:
+A module can find out whether it was loaded as main:

     if (require.main === module)
       main();

 It is possible to load other modules before a main one, but it's inherently harder to do.
-That's because every module, other then main has a requirer, based on which resolution and authority decisions are made.
-In order to load module before a main one (for example to bootstrap an environment) requirer must be created first:
+That's because every module except main has a requirer, based on which resolution and authority decisions are made.
+In order to load a module before a main one (for example to bootstrap an environment) the requirer must be created first:

     let { Require, Loader, Module } = require('toolkit/loader');
     let loader = Loader(options);